chelseanbr/between-the-lines-hotels/README.md

 ![sample1000_review_len_dist.png](https://github.com/chelseanbr/between-the-lines-hotels/blob/master/imgs/sample1000_review_len_dist.png)

+#### The final plot above shows the distributions of review length (word count) per class from a sample of 1000 reviews.
+The yellow dotted line is at 550, which is the max length I chose to truncate or pad reviews before using them as input to my neural network models.

 ## Modeling
 First, let's establish what a dumb, baseline model would look like.
 #### Such a model can just always predict the majority class ("positive") and achieve 85% accuracy.